Row Level Security

 - ☐ Decide whether the table should be App Level, API Level, or Both

-- ☐ Add at least one Allow policy so legitimate users can still see records
+- ☐ Add at least one policy so legitimate users can still see records

 - ☐ Pick Bypass Roles for admins who need full access